tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 #### Interpretation
 - APAC and EU are mature markets where additional expansion is unlikely to significantly improve profitability
 - Canada represents a **more stable emerging market**, where growth is supported by more consistent profit performance
-- Africa shows potential but lacks stability, increasing the risk of expansion
+- Africa shows strong growth potential but lacks consistency in both sales and profit performance, increasing the risk of scaling without stable returns

 #### Recommendation
-- Select **Canada as the primary expansion market**, where growth and profitability are better aligned
+- Select Canada as the primary expansion market, where growth and profitability are aligned, reducing the risk of scaling unprofitable revenue
-- Treat **Africa as a secondary opportunity**, requiring further validation before scaling
+- Treat Africa as a secondary opportunity, requiring further validation of margin stability before scaling
 - Avoid expanding in **APAC and EU**, and instead focus on improving operational efficiency

 ---